 When we say “outsourcing”, what we often mean is different levels of involvement, commitment, technical expertise, and responsibility.
 Let’s review the three key types of outsourcing arrangements and what the differences among them mean to you as a customer.

-When setting up a new team, the person responsible for the technical implementation – the CTO – has to make a crucial decision that will define the future of the company.
+When setting up a new team, the person responsible for the technical implementation – the CTO – has to make a crucial decision that will define the company’s future.
 Simply put, the CTO must choose between (1) staffing an in-house team, and (2) outsourcing the work to an external team.
-However, it’s possible to partner according to different conditions, terms, as well as levels of commitment and trust.
+However, it’s not all about choosing between inhouse or outsource development.
+Instead, it’s about the possibility to partner according to different conditions, terms, and levels of commitment and trust.
 All this defines whether you should work with a vendor or a tech partner.

-In this part, I will briefly describe each of the types, their challenges, and when it’s best to opt for each.
-I will conclude this part by explaining how working with a partner can be similar to having an in-house team.
+In this part, I will briefly describe each of the partnership types, their challenges, and when it’s best to opt for one or the other.
+I will conclude by explaining how working with a partner can be similar to having an in-house team.

 Working with a Software Vendor

 Outsourcing to a vendor means hiring a team for a specific task.
-Such types of companies have solid, cohesive teams and, as far as I’m concerned, are best at delivering fully functional products.
-Software vendors, also called software houses, assume full responsibility for gathering the requirements, and managing and delivering quality software.
+Such companies have solid, cohesive teams and, as far as I’m concerned, are best at delivering fully functional products.
+Software vendors, also called software houses, assume full responsibility for gathering the requirements and managing and delivering quality software.
 Outsourcing to a software house presupposes giving them the requirements specifications and letting them define their approach, the tools to use, and the implementation of the software.
-Such a partnership excludes most micromanaging activities because you are hiring a team, not a few developers – and in most cases, a team consist of business analysts, software developers and testers, and project managers.
-Vendors carry full responsibility for the quality and performance of the parts they develop, and here’s why.
+Such a partnership excludes most micromanaging activities because you’re hiring a team, not a few developers – and in most cases, a team consists of business analysts, software developers and testers, and project managers.
+Vendors carry full responsibility for the quality and performance of the parts they develop.
+Here’s why.

 Besides the well-known issues associated with software vendors – like the risk of data theft or cultural issues – the one I would like to emphasize is the level of engagement in your business.
-A vendor will do what you ask them to do, even if the requested solution is not optimal or does not meet industry standards or best practices.
+A vendor will do what you ask them to do, even if the requested solution is not optimal or doesn’t meet industry standards or best practices.
 This is not because they don’t care, but because there may be more effort put into achieving the goal stated in the contract than into achieving what the market demands.
-However, companies have been working with software vendor for decades, and by now we are well aware of the ways to mitigate problems that might arise.
+However, companies have been working with software vendors for decades, and by now, we’re well aware of how to mitigate problems that might arise.

 Working with a Tech Partner

 A technological partner is also a service provider, just like a software vendor.
-The two differ in their approach to solving business problems, as well as the level of engagement they have in your project.
-Unlike a vendor, a tech partner can challenge your ideas and stand up for their suggestions and approaches to solving this or that problem.
-Partners can also manage other vendors — by setting up processes, strategy and frameworks – as well as provide technical advice on how to configure a particular part of the resulting application.
+Cooperation with a technical partner is often defined as “CTO as a service”.
+This reflects the difference in approach to solving business problems in comparison to the software vendors, as well as the level of engagement the tech partner has in your project.
+Unlike a vendor, a tech partner or outsourced CTO can challenge your ideas and stand up for their suggestions and approaches to solving this or that problem.
+Partners can also manage other vendors — by setting up processes, strategy, and frameworks – and provide technical advice on how to configure a particular part of the resulting application.

-Assume there is a system being developed that requires a phone number input.
+Imagine there is a system being developed that requires a phone number input.
 There are different ways to implement this feature, and one of them is shown in the picture above.
-Based on criteria like your brand positioning, the UX flow, current UI trends, the tech stack and so on, a tech partner is more likely to suggest building a drop-down list with a country flag and code that detects the user’s country and provides input validation.
-With a plain outsourcing vendor, there are no user experience guarantees unless you specified them up front.
+Based on criteria like your brand positioning, the UX flow, current UI trends, the tech stack, and so on, a tech partner is more likely to suggest building a drop-down list with a country flag and code that detects the user’s country and provides input validation.
+With a plain outsourcing vendor, there are no user experience guarantees unless you specified them upfront.

 While a technical partner’s solution may contradict what you had initially hoped for, they will always have a supporting rationale for their idea.

-Unlike a vendor who is interested in project success, a partner aims for product success.
-Because if your MVP is successful, you will come back to the tech partner after new investment rounds and will continue working on the product with them.
+Unlike a vendor who is interested in project success, a CTO as a service for startups aims for product success.
+Because if your MVP is successful, you will come back to the tech partner after new investment rounds and will continue to work on the product with them.
 In other words, the tech partner has a long-term interest in your success, because it will inevitably make them more successful, too.